All Products

 • Solution

 • Upgrade the source database to a later version and create a new backup.
-Use the new backup set to perform the recovery.
+Use the new backup set to perform the restore operation.
 Previous backup sets are invalid.

-• Restore the private key and certificate from the source instance to the target instance, and then perform the recovery operation.
+• Restore the private key and certificate from the source instance to the target instance, and then perform the restore operation.

-After the recovery is complete, delete the TDE encryption certificate and database encryption key from the target instance.
+After the restore is complete, delete the TDE certificate and database encryption key from the target instance.
 Then, back up the target instance.
-Subsequent backup and recovery operations on the target instance will function correctly.
+Subsequent backup and restore operations on the target instance will function correctly.

 Note

-Even if the data backup was created after TDE was disabled, the recovery process still requires the private key and certificate.
-These are required to process the residual encrypted metadata in the backup.
-However, the restored database is not encrypted.
-You can then use the database normally without the certificate.
+Even if the data backup was created after TDE was disabled, the restore process still requires the private key and certificate.
+They are required to handle residual encrypted metadata in the backup.
+However, the restored database itself is not encrypted and can run normally without the certificate afterward.

 USE master;